Jaden McDaniels: Minnesota Timberwolves (2020–present)

 In the 2020 NBA draft, the Los Angeles Lakers selected McDaniels in the first round with the 28th overall selection.
 He was then traded to the Oklahoma City Thunder along with Danny Green for Dennis Schröder and later traded to the Minnesota Timberwolves, along with the draft rights of Immanuel Quickley, in exchange for Aleksej Pokuševski.

 On December 27, 2020, McDaniels made his NBA debut recording 6 points and 1 rebound in 8 minutes off the bench in a 127-91 loss against the Los Angeles Lakers.

 On April 9, 2023, McDaniels sustained a fracture in his right hand after he punched a wall following a 113–108 win over the New Orleans Pelicans.

 On October 23, 2023, McDaniels signed a five-year contract extension with the Timberwolves worth $136 million.
 During an on-court altercation at a November 14 game between the Timberwolves and the Golden State Warriors, McDaniels pulled Klay Thompson over and ripped his jersey, which started a brawl.
 Timberwolves center Rudy Gobert attempted to pull Thompson away from McDaniels, but Draymond Green put Gobert into a chokehold.
 McDaniels was ejected from the game and fined for the incident.

-On April 23, 2024, McDaniels led all scorers with a then playoff career-high 25 points in a 105–93 victory over the Phoenix Suns in Game 2 of the first round.
+On April 23, 2024, McDaniels led all scorers with a playoff career-high 25 points in a 105–93 victory over the Phoenix Suns in Game 2 of the first round.
+About a year before the playoff matchup, Anthony Edwards uttered how the Suns "got KD, but we got Jaden McDaniels".
 The Timberwolves went on to sweep the Suns and advance to the second round.

 McDaniels was named to the 2023-2024 NBA All-Defensive Second Team.

 The 2024-25 season saw McDaniels begin to take an offensive leap, notching a career-high 30 points in a 114–98 victory against the Portland Trail Blazers on February 8, 2025.
 He was instrumental in the Timberwolves' historic 25-point comeback against the first-place Oklahoma City Thunder on February 24, converting a three-point play to send the game to overtime.
 He led all Minnesota scorers with 27 points as the Timberwolves won 131–128 in overtime.
 McDaniels started all 82 games for the Timberwolves during the season, posting averages of 12.2 points, 5.7 rebounds, and 2.0 assists.

-On April 25, 2025, McDaniels scored a playoff career-high 30 points in a 116–104 victory over the Los Angeles Lakers in Game 3 of the first round.
+On April 25, 2025, McDaniels scored a then-playoff career-high 30 points in a 116–104 victory over the Los Angeles Lakers in Game 3 of the first round.
 The Timberwolves later won the series 4–1 and advanced to the second round.

+On March 30, 2026, McDaniels was diagnosed with left knee patella tendinopathy and a bone bruise.
+He would not require surgery.

+On April 30, 2026, in Game 6 of the first round, McDaniels scored a playoff career-high 32 points along with 10 rebounds in a 110–98 closeout victory over the Denver Nuggets.